Skip to Content

 What Are The Recommended Steps Per Day for Seniors?

 The human body is designed for walking.
 For thousands of years, it was our primary method of transportation.
 And now, in modern times, the benefits of walking are especially important because of the common lifestyle that includes a sedentary job, labor saving devices and vehicles for transportation.
-At this time in our history, and as a senior, there’s never been a more important time to get up and go for a walk.
+At this time in our history, and as a senior, there’s never been a more important time to prioritize healthy aging and get up and go for a walk.
 Decades of research supports the health benefits of walking, and the recommended steps per day for seniors.

 The Health Benefits of Walking Every Day